shreyammb/INNOV8TIGERS/README.md

 - Data-driven planning for essential public infrastructure
 - Tools that integrate spatial data with welfare planning

-As a result, services like **public toilets, ration shops, and welfare canteens** are often placed inefficiently or excluded entirely from high-need areas.
+As a result, welfare services are allocated ineffectively.
+Baseline study costs skyrocket, discouraging foreign investment into the city; and slum rehabilitation becomes much more difficult.
+Moreover, services like **public toilets, ration shops, and welfare canteens** are often placed inefficiently or excluded entirely from high-need areas.

 ---